astrotars/stream-android-custom-timeline/README.md

 ### Step 1: Log In

-In order to communicate with the Stream API, we need a secure frontend token that allows our mobile application to authenticate with Stream directly.
+To communicate with the Stream API, we need a secure frontend token that allows our mobile application to authenticate with Stream directly.
 This avoids having to proxy all calls through the backend (which is another way of building your application).
 To do this, we'll need a backend endpoint that uses our Stream account secrets to generate this token.
 Once we have this token, we don't need the backend to do anything else, since the mobile app has access to the Stream API limited by that user's permissions.

 First, we'll be building the log in screen which looks like: